Burning in the Skies: Music video

 Filming for the music video occurred from January 17 through 19, 2011, with Joe Hahn and lead vocalist Mike Shinoda tweeting about filming the video.

 The international music video was directed by Joe Hahn.
 The video premiered on kerrang.com on February 22.
 The video was also uploaded on YouTube by Linkin Park on their official YouTube channel linkinparktv.
 The entire video is in slow motion.
 It shows the final activities of random people (a teen party; a couple in a car; a girl in her bathroom; another girl studying with her computer; an old man dining alone; and a kid running with pajamas and a lion mask) before being caught in a blast radius of what seems to be a nuclear explosion in downtown Los Angeles.
 The explosion happens when the guitar solo starts.
 Then the band members are seen in darkness with effects similar to the ones used in the "Waiting for the End" music video, although they do not sing or perform their instruments in accordance to the song.

-As of October 2022, the music video for "Burning in the Skies" has over 55 million views on YouTube.

 The behind-the-scenes video for "Burning in the Skies" was released on March 29, 2011.

-Live performances

-The song made its debut full live performance at their Melbourne, Australia show on December 13, 2010 during their A Thousand Suns World Tour as the chorus had been sung by Mike Shinoda and Chester Bennington after the bridge of "Bleed It Out" in several shows of the tour.